sahilchaudhari32/CodeCrew/README.md

 Functional "Approve" and "Reject" actions that update the expense status in the UI.

-Team Members: Our hackathon project was brought to life by a dynamic and talented team.
-Sahil Chaudhari contributed his expertise in backend development and workflow automation.
-Ammar played a key role in designing the system architecture and ensuring smooth integration of modules.
-Priya focused on the user interface and experience, making the platform intuitive and visually appealing.
-Khush supported the team with testing, debugging, and documentation, ensuring the project ran seamlessly from start to finish.
-Together, they combined their skills to create an efficient and innovative solution for the hackathon.

 Admin Dashboard (admin.html):

 A high-level overview of system-wide metrics.